We'll help your child prepare for the demands of school through our semi-structured environment

 This is a time when they learn to work together on a common task in a group, developing good relationships with others, sharing ideas, problem solving as a group and listening to each others ideas.

-At least once a term, we venture out of our kindergarten on a bus excursion that offers real life learning experiences.
+At least once a term, we venture out of the kindergarten on a bus excursion that offers real life learning experiences.

 We often go on impromptu visits around the neighbourhood and to One Tree Hill.

 This helps them experience the outdoors and community.
-It also builds resilience by learning outside the comfort zone that is kindergarten.
+It also builds resilience by learning outside the comfort zone of Kindergarten.

 In house visitors